MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 ## Notes

-- **Repository Directory**: Repositories are cloned into the parent directory.
+- **Repository Directory**: You have full control over where repositories are cloned by specifying target directories.
 - **Repository List File**: The `repos-to-clone.list` file supports comments (lines starting with `#`) and ignores empty lines.
 - **Environment Suitability**: The feature is particularly useful in Codespaces or similar development environments.